jpbucsd/CHiPseq/README.md

 # CHiPseq
-CHiPseq pipeline for reproduction of figures in:  Comprehensive mapping of the Helicobacter pylori NikR regulon provides new insights in bacterial nickel responses
+CHiPseq pipeline for reproduction of figures in:  Comprehensive mapping of the Helicobacter pylori NikR regulon provides new insights in bacterial nickel responses https://www.nature.com/articles/srep45458

 As some later steps can only be performed in linux/ubuntu it is best to do this in a linux shell.
+## Optional steps to set up shell:

+(in git bash)
+0a)wsl --install -d Ubuntu
+0b)wsl -l -v

+Open your new ubuntu terminal

+0c)sudo apt install git
+0d)sudo apt install make

-Download git repository:
+## Download git repository:

-create a new folder in your computer, and cd to the folder in git bash. then enter the following commands:
+create a new folder in your computer, and cd to the folder. then enter the following commands:

 1) git init